 One of the most popular options is to rollover the money into an IRA where you have any number of investment options.
 This is typically a great option for people who don’t want to be constrained by limited 401k investment options.

 If you choose to do a rollover, you may want to talk with a professional.
 This can be a complicated matter and financial professionals are experts in this type of transaction.
-They may have used Kaplan Financial to study for their certification exams and definitely have the expertise to make the rollover as smooth as possible.

 You can also rollover the balance of the 401k into a self managed brokerage account, but you need to do your homework and make sure you are following all the appropriate laws and regulations so you don’t get hit with a huge tax bill.